codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 ## Examples

-We have implemented labeled union-find domains both in [Codex](https://codex.top), a non-relational analyzer, and in [Colibri2](https://colibri.frama-c.com/index.html), a constraint solver.
+We have implemented labeled union-find domains both in [Codex](https://codex.top), a sound static analyzer based on abstract interpretation, and in [Colibri2](https://colibri.frama-c.com/index.html), a constraint solver.

-In Codex, we found one of the main sources of improvements comes from relating simultaneously incremented loop counters.
+Codex already performs constraint propagation using relations between the values computed by the program.
+However, the new domain can find new relations; in particular, an important source of improvement comes from relating simultaneously incremented loop counters.
 For instance, consider the following C snippet:
 ```c
 int i = 0;